surgeventures/click-monorepo/README.md

 appropriate Docker context inside `apps/<app>/docker/<context>` should be filled for all applications required by the suite's Compose file.

+If multiple test suites can share a single Docker context, then they should be organized under a single sub-directory within `/tests/<test-suite`.
+This makes for less Docker image builds and an utilization of Docker build cache to the fullest.

 ## CircleCI configuration

 There's a working monorepo config provided in the `.circleci` directory.
-Here's what it does:
+It provides a `ci` workflow, which executes the following actions in parallel:

-1. Runs the `test` context for each application (in parallel).
+- runs the `test` context for each application (each app in parallel)
-2. Prebuilds the `e2e` context.
-3. Runs the `e2e` context for each Selenium driver (in parallel).
+- prebuilds and runs the `e2e` context for each Selenium driver (each driver in parallel)

-In case of a failure during any of the above steps, the subsequent steps are not executed.

 CircleCI setup has the following traits:

-- Remote Docker is used in order to build everything using Compose files instead of duplicating their setup directly in the `.circleci/config.yml`
+- Remote Docker is used in order to consistently build everything using Compose files instead of duplicating their setup directly in the `.circleci/config.yml`
-- Docker layer caching is enabled in order to ensure that unchanged parts of Docker builds are not built again after they were already built before
+- Docker layer caching is enabled in order to ensure that unchanged parts of Docker builds are not built again after they were already built before (enabled per CircleCI customer request)
-- Dependency caching is used in order to avoid re-running isolated tests that were already succesfully run before against the same version of specific application
+- Dependency caching is used in order to avoid re-running isolated tests that were already succesfully run before against the same checksum of specific application
 - `e2e-prebuild` job is executed before per-driver end-to-end tests in order to ensure that Docker layer caching is fully utilized by parallel per-driver jobs
-- Artifacts and test results are stored in order to persist them for build debugging and integration with CircleCI test insights facilities
+- artifacts and test results from the `e2e` test suite are stored in order to persist them for build debugging and integration with CircleCI test insights facilities
 - `docker cp` is used to take the build artifacts out of the Remote Docker environment back into the primary container, from which the CircleCI can upload them further